- GPS Tracking for Field Service

 Use GPS tracking to monitor vehicles and reduce unnecessary mileage

-Entry-level GPS tracking usually costs $10–$20 per vehicle per month.
+Low-cost enterprise GPS tracking usually costs $10–$20 per vehicle per month.
 I often recommend this tier if you only need basic vehicle visibility without advanced analytics or compliance tools.
+Software like this also works great for tracking employee locations.

 Best for: Small fleets, startups, and businesses that only need simple vehicle tracking.